vindelorme/PlateEditor/README.md

 npm install
 ```

-- To create the minimized and collated js and css files required for the application, run the following command in your ternminal:
+- To create the minimized and collated js and css files required for the application, run the following command in your terminal:

 ```
 npm run compil